Some hearing aid optional features improve your ability to hear in specific situations:

 When looking for a hearing aid, explore your options to understand what type of hearing aid will work best for you.
 Also:

 - Get a checkup.
-See your doctor to rule out correctable causes of hearing loss, such as earwax, an infection and a tumor.
+See your doctor to rule out correctable causes of hearing loss, such as earwax or an infection.
 And have your hearing tested by a hearing specialist (audiologist).

 - Think about future needs.
 Ask whether the hearing aid you've chosen is capable of increased power so that it will still be useful if your hearing loss gets worse.

 - Beware of misleading claims.
 Hearing aids can't restore normal hearing or eliminate all background noise.
-Beware of advertisements or salespeople who claim otherwise.
+Beware of advertisements or dispensers who claim otherwise.

 Plan for the expense.
-The cost of hearing aids varies widely — from about a thousand dollars to several thousand.
-Professional fees, remote controls and other hearing aid options may cost extra.
+The cost of hearing aids varies widely — from about $1,500 to a few thousand dollars.
+Professional fees, remote controls, hearing aid accessories and other hearing aid options may cost extra.
 Talk to your audiologist about your needs and expectations.

 Some private insurance policies cover part or all of the cost of hearing aids — check your policy to be sure.
 Medicare doesn't cover the cost of hearing aids.
-In many states, medical assistance covers hearing aids, but sometimes for just one ear.
-If you're a veteran, you may be able to get your hearing aid at no cost.
+In many states, private insurers are required to pay for hearing aids for children.
+Medical assistance covers hearing aids in most states.
+If you're a veteran, you may be able to get your hearing aid at no cost through the Veterans Administration (VA).

 Getting used to a hearing aid takes time.
 You'll likely notice your listening skills improve gradually as you become accustomed to amplification.
 Even your own voice sounds different when you wear a hearing aid.